ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 * `Bob` sends a single message to `Carol`
 * `Carol` is confused...

 However, this scenario is still a causal anomaly.
-In general, causal anomalies all require at least three communicating processes.
+In general, at least three communicating processes are required to create a causal anomaly.

 ### Can a Message be Sent to Multiple Destinations?